tomohiro-dev/recordable/README.md

 ## Credit
 Big thanks to Jonathan(Non-developer), who is a my language exchange mate living in Austria. \
 We are learning English and Japanese.
 We make this app together. \
-And, thanks to multinational friends giving some information.
+And, thanks to multinational friends giving some information of problems in learning Japanese.